legion-labs/legion/doc/src/data-pipeline/data-format.md

 Allow serialization and editing of data structures for runtime and editor process.
 DataContainer are written as Rust struct, with custom attributes to extend functionnality.
-Reflection is used for offline serialization
+Reflection is used for offline serialization, data compiltation and editor operations.

 ## Features